Title: Contest of Wills, a novella in Cedar

 1. I once won a black olive-eating contest.

-2. I had the joy of being present at the home birth of two of my grandsons.
+2. I had the joy of being present at the home birth of

 3. I can trace my genealogy back to Ethan Allen.